JuliaImages/ImageCore.jl/docs/src/index.md

 - Image Traits: These can prove to be useful to users when trying to add more meaning to different axes of image and to add dimension specific information.

-It is important to note that ImageCore.jl focuses on fundamental image processing operations and may not have the full range of advanced image processing capabilities found in more specialized libraries.
-For more complex image processing tasks, you might need to explore other Julia packages such as ImageFiltering.jl, or other external libraries.
+ImageCore often acts as the "common core" dependency for working with any kind of image in the JuliaImages ecosystem., but itself provides almost none of the standard image-processing algorithms.
+These algorithms are found in other packages in the JuliaImages ecosystem.

-If you want to use ImageCore.jl, you can add it to your Julia environment using the package manager.
+If you want to use ImageCore.jl, you can add it to your project environment using the package manager.
 Open a Julia REPL and use the following command:

 ```jl
 ] add ImageCore